-The Women’s History Network is offering one £250 prize for an undergraduate dissertation on any aspect of women’s or gender history (though substantially focused on women) written during the 2020-2021 academic year.
+The Women’s History Network is offering one £250 prize for an undergraduate dissertation on any aspect of women’s or gender history (though substantially focused on women) written during the 2021-2022 academic year.
 We welcome research on any period and place: the sky’s the limit!
+We would however be especially keen to receive entries from students whose research is focused outside the Western world and/or modern period.
 We particularly welcome entries from students studying at non-Russell Group and post-92 universities.

 Prize-winners will be invited to work with us to produce an edited version of their dissertation for the WHN Journal or Blog.
 Furthermore, winners will receive free membership to the WHN for the following year (applicants must be members to apply).